raunakkmr/non-monotonic-resource-utilization-in-the-bandits-with-knapsacks-problem-code/README.md

 # Non-monotonic Resource Utilization in the Bandits with Knapsacks Problem
-This repository contains code for the paper "Non-monotonic Resource Utilization in the Bandits with Knapsacks Problem".
+This repository contains code for the paper "[Non-monotonic Resource Utilization in the Bandits with Knapsacks Problem](https://arxiv.org/abs/2209.12013)" published in NeurIPS 2022.

 ## Usage